Deploys the GTFS RT stack so users can register feeds and publish to them from the Owntrack mobile app manage.rt.gtfs.zone

 Real-time data pipeline

-MQTT message from a driver's phone arriving as a GTFS-RT protobuf response.
+A position from a driver's phone becoming a GTFS-RT protobuf response.

 end